VirgilSecurity/virgil-crypto-x/README.md

 ##### Building for iOS/tvOS/watchOS

-On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, add following frameworks from the *Carthage/Build* folder inside your project's folder:
+On your application target's “General” settings tab, in the “Linked Frameworks and Libraries” section, add following frameworks from the *Carthage/Build* folder inside your project's folder:
  - VirgilCryptoAPI
  - VirgilCryptoApiImpl
  - VirgilCrypto
  - VSCCrypto

-On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
+On your application target's “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script in which you specify your shell (ex: */bin/sh*), add the following contents to the script area below the shell:

 ```bash
 /usr/local/bin/carthage copy-frameworks